tanveerkhan27/JsonCompare/README.md

 # JsonCompare

-dotnet core json compare library, useful for API test validations
+.Net Core json compare library, useful for API test validations

 This library does deep comparision of json and support all types i.e JArray/JConstructor/JObject/JProperty/JValue